SELF CARE FOR PARENTS

 16 chicken fillets for each lot of curry I made (at least 3 meals each),

 12 lamb forequarter chops for lamb stew (at least 2 meals maybe 3).

 Put on some music and have some fun with it.
 I help my son out in this way and it's enjoyable, bonding and productive.

 The use of the freezer means that if you cook large amounts of foods you don’t have to eat it day after day until it is gone.

-The biggest and best advantage is that if you know you'll be coming home late you can put the pre-made frozen food in the fridge ready for that evening.
+The biggest and best advantage is if you know you'll be coming home late, you can put the pre-made frozen food in the fridge ready for that evening.
 Dinner takes as long as it takes to boil a kettle and cook the pasta or rice.

 You'll note I've allowed large portion sizes for my meals and that's deliberate.

 In my home the teenagers were often hungry and I found that leftovers were devoured as soon as they came through the door.
 Having quality food available allowed them to eat well, even though their schedules may have been haphazard, due to either work commitments, or study demands.

 For more Time and Money Saving Ideas go to the following links: